Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Charles V. Magro - Agrium, Inc.

 Good morning, John.
 Well, that's a question that we really haven't contemplated.
 Obviously, there's a relationship between PotashCorp and Sinofert in terms of being an owner of that company.
 So, I'll leave that question for PotashCorp.
 From an Agrium perspective, we have done historically a little bit of interactions with Sinofert.
 I wouldn't say business.
 We've looked at whether there was an opportunity for our retail business to be in China.
-They've come in and spent a little bit of time to understand just the value that our proprietary products portfolio brings.
+They've come and spent a little bit of time to understand just the value that our proprietary products portfolio brings.
 And there's always, I believe, ways that we can work together a little bit more closely in the future.

-But it really hasn't been a strong focus for us, of course, because we've been looking at building our own retail business in North America and then in South America and building our Loveland Products (53:00) portfolio into our channel.
+But it really hasn't been a strong focus for us, of course, because we've been looking at building our own retail business in North America and then in South America and building our Loveland product portfolio into our channel.
 But I would presume that once we close the merger, maybe there's an area of opportunity here.
 But to be honest with you, today, there really hasn't been much of a focus.

 Richard D. Downey - Agrium, Inc.